shreyasagrawal/OS-Paralell-Alg/README.md

 If no parameter is provided myls lists the current directory.

-4. Sudoku solver (sudoku directory).
+4. Sudoku solver (Sudoku_parallel directory).
 Solves upto 1 million sudoku puzzles per second using threads and CUDA.
 To compile:
 nvcc sudoku.cu -o sudoku
 * must have a nvidia GPU on the machine.
 Might need to modify bashrc file to add path to gpu if not there already *